unsaved/jcreole/README.txt

 on Windows.

+If you want to generate just the HTML corresponding to the input Creole, without wrapping HTML to make it a complete HTML page, then add a "-" switch before the file name like

+    java path/to/jcreole-*.jar - path/to/your/file.creole

+on UNIX, or

+    java path\to\jcreole-*.jar - path/to/your/file.creole

-To integrate with your own product, see the JavaDocs which are distributed with both the source and binary distributions.
-If you don't plan on extending the language itself, then stick with the binary distribution and work from the API spec.
-If you want to poke around the source code or take a look at the Ivy or Ant setup to get ideas, you can view the source code online or download the source distribution.
+To integrate with your own product, see the JavaDocs which are distributed with both the source and binary distributions (or at http://admc.com/jcreole/apidocs/ ).
+If you don't plan on extending the language itself, then stick with the binary distribution and work from the API spec, except to definitely look at the source code for method com.admc.jcreole.JCreole.main().
+It's likely that you can copy and adjust working code from JCreole.main() to do exactly what you want to do.
+Even if you need to use CreoleScanner and CreoleParser instances directly, you can learn what you need to do by studying JCreole.main() and working down.
+You can view the source code online or download the source distribution.

 Obviously, if you want to change JCreole itself, for example to add new plugin features, you will need to work with source code.
 Your choice whether